 Flashy headlines about movie star phone hack attacks keep national news cycles spinning, but this hacker work hits the same secure information access hot buttons affecting government today – weak passwords, cloud security, online privacy, identity management, and more.
 How can agencies best provide for stronger – and smarter – user authentication for employees as well as those doing business with the government?
 If remote access is the new norm across public sector entities, what will the new security management norm be in this higher risk environment?

-Jeremy Grant, Senior Executive Advisory for Identity Management, National Institute of Standards and Technology
+Jeremy Grant, Senior Executive Advisor for Identity Management, National Institute of Standards and Technology

 Data Governance: Foundation for IT SuccessSession B-1: Data Governance: Foundation for IT Success